 Al Godin kept this machine right up until he sold it to me in 2016, shortly before he passed on.

-Above, I was lucky enough to find an original works RD05 front drum brake as fitted to the YZ608 originally in 1968 and as used at Daytona.
-As several pictures show (on my previous page), soon after Daytona this bike was fitted with the smaller RD56 drum, as Phil Read recalled to me that he (and other members of the team) suffered high speed weaving due to the wide air scoops on the bigger drum.
+I was lucky enough to find an original works RD05 front drum brake as fitted to the YZ608 originally in 1968 and as used at Daytona.
+As several pictures show (on my previous page), this bike was fitted with the smaller RD56 drum, as Phil Read recalled to me that he (and other members of the team) suffered high speed weaving due to the wide air scoops on the bigger drum.
+As can be seen at Daytona, Yvon Duhamel had the smaller RD56 brake fitted.
 Hence, the following RD05A and indeed the 1969 production TR2/TD2 brakes did not have air scoops, but instead a flat mesh grill covering an air inlet.

 1967 YZ607 250cc